itu-devops/lecture_notes/sessions/session_10/Slides.md

 --

 No. The scenario is not better from an availability POV.
-Here we just have more **single points of failure** because each hardware node is also one such possible point of failures.
+Here we just have more **single points of failure** because each hardware node is one such possible point of failure.

 ---